 - being able to step back from the day to day busy-ness of working in the office with physical interactions with colleagues and clients.
 This is because it is mentally draining to constantly interact with people every day.

-If you are working from home and now have time to think about your Global Talent Visa endorsement application, click here to find out how having a one hour skype call with me can help you get you started on your application.
+If you are working from home and now have time to think about your UK Global Talent Visa and start working on your Stage 1 endorsement application, click here to find out how having a one hour skype call with me can help you get you started on your application.

 Please take care of your physical and mental health and well being during these challenging times.

-For my blogs on the Global Talent Visa, click here.
+For my blogs on the UK Global Talent Visa, click here.

 This blog was written by Michelle Hua, Consultant, Speaker, CEO & Founder of Made With Glove.
 In 2016, Michelle was the recipient of the Exceptional Talent Visa (now called Global Talent Visa) and is the former #TechNationVisa Ambassador.
 Michelle consults for highly skilled tech entrepreneurs and people working in digital technologies on how they can receive the endorsement for exceptional talent or exceptional promise.
 Read Michelle’s other blogs on the #TechNationVisa here and Michelle’s own journey here.